rubycut/babushka/docs/deps.md

 ## Logging

-Logging is done nicely, you can use log_ok and similar methods to display messages during testing, and babushka will allgn them for you, see {Babushka::LogHelpers} for details.
+Logging is done nicely, you can use {Babushka::LogHelpers#log_ok} and similar methods to display messages during testing, and babushka will allign them for you, see {Babushka::LogHelpers} for details.

+## Changing flow interactively

+You can ask user to confirm certain actions:

+    if Babushka::Prompt.confirm(%q{
+      I need to checkout stuff from git repo,
+      #{var(:home_dir)} exists, although not git repository,
+      can I delete #{var(:home_dir)}?"
+      }
+    )
+      var(:home_dir).p.remove
+    else
+      next unmet("Can't clean dir for git checkout")
+    end